cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 ### Eval Python

-If you a want a script to get evaluated as python and it does not have a `.py` extension, you can specify this explicity with the `eval_python` process configuration.
+To evaluate a script as Python that does not have a `.py` extension, you can explicity specify this requirement using the `eval_python` process configuration.

 {{< gsHighlight  yaml  >}}
 interfaces: